 I always called Howard my walking encyclopedia.
 He had a genius I.Q. and there just weren’t many topics that he couldn’t carry on an intelligent conversation about.
 I loved talking to this man.
 He had done so much in his life— like fighting wildfires in California, and serving in the military.
 He did three tours of duty as a Medevac pilot in Vietnam.
 He went to veterinary school in his 40s.
 He had this deep beautiful voice and sang in the symphony chorus.
 We enjoyed discussing our veterinary cases and I learned a great deal from him.
 Not only about veterinary medicine, but about life.
 He had lived a few years in Alaska, loved it there, and often enjoyed telling about his Alaskan adventures.
 There was nothing I couldn’t talk to him about.
 He went out of his way to lift other people’s spirits.

 Howard didn’t talk much about his service in Vietnam but from what he did share with me, I knew he had seen some terrible things.
 I knew he had been shot down three times and received severe burns to his legs when he became pinned in the helicopter during one of the times he was shot down.
 I remember one day thinking he was being a little harsh with a client who refused to vaccinate his dog for Rabies.
 Howard clearly didn’t like it when owners didn’t vaccinate their pets against Rabies and he let them know it.
 The technician had felt he had berated the client.
 I had to admit, I had witnessed this more than once myself and wondered if there was perhaps a more gentle approach he could take when discussing Rabies vaccines.
 So we talked one day.
 And Howard told me a story about how he had transported a little naked convulsing Vietnamese child, whose villagers had hog-tied her to a pole (because they didn’t want to touch her) and placed her in his Medevac helicopter.
 This little pre-pubescent girl was infected with Rabies from being bitten by one of the many stray dogs that roamed the village.
 Her convulsions were violent and she died a short time later in that Medevac helicopter Howard was piloting.
 And he told me he never forgot it and he relived the scene over and over again in his nightmares.
 Because of that experience, vaccinating animals for Rabies was a very serious topic to Howard because he had seen first hand just how deadly Rabies is.
 He witnessed how it tragically and violently and needlessly kills innocent people when there’s no reason for it to because it’s so preventable.
 And so Howard didn’t mess around with Rabies and just didn’t take too kindly to owners who neglected to vaccinate their dogs and cats for Rabies.
-He told me that he would never ever be able to get the face of that little Vietnamese child out of his mind for as long as he lived and when he told me that, I saw a flare of anger in those gentle light bluish-gray eyes of his, that was followed by tears brimming to the edge of his lids.
+He told me that he would never ever be able to get the face of that little Vietnamese child out of his mind for as long as he lived and when he told me that, I saw a flare of anger in those gentle light bluish-gray eyes of his, followed by tears brimming to the edge of his lids.
 But most of all, I saw raw pain like I’d never seen before.
 We never talked about it again.
 After that discussion, I understood more clearly his “harshness” with non-Rabies compliant pet owners.

 In 2002 I had to go into the hospital for 2 days to undergo a pelvic reconstruction and a hysterectomy.
 I was sad knowing I would never be able to bear anymore children.
 I didn’t tell too many people I was having this surgery.
 But Howard knew and he knew I was sad, and he was sad with me.
 About 10:30 pm the evening of my surgery, after my family had all left for the night, a nurse tiptoed into my room with a beautiful vase of flowers.
 With a big smile on her face, she said, “The NICEST man just left these at the nurse’s station for you.
 He said he didn’t want to disturb you or awaken you.”
 It was a beautiful vase full of mixed flowers with a sweet card.
 I noticed right off all the daisies in the floral arrangement.
 Howard had heard me casually say once that daisies were my favorite flower, and he had remembered.
 It was such a sweet gesture on his part and I never forgot it.
 He cheered up a very sad hysterectomized patient that night by his sweet random act of kindness.